SyntaxStacks/GameSettings/README.md

 The vagrant environment has everything needed for development.
 After launching vagrant, the application will be available at localhost:9000.
 The code is mounted into the vagrant box allowing development to be worked on locally.

+Run the following commands to start the app:
 ```
 npm install
 npm run build